November 30, 2020

 It also establishes specific requirements to encourage shareholder engagement, in particular for the long-term.
 The requirements apply in relation to the:

 SRD II also requires member states to ensure that institutional investors disclose to the public how their equity investment strategy is aligned with the profile, the duration of their liabilities, and how it contributes to the medium to long-term performance of their assets.
 Asset managers will be subject to transparency and disclosure requirements on a half-yearly basis.

 SRD II mandates that shareholders must be given the right to vote on the company’s remuneration policy and on the remuneration report at a firm’s annual general meeting (AGM).
-The aim of this requirement is to try and create a better link between pay and performance of company directors.
+The aim of this requirement is to try and create a better link between pay and the performance of company directors.